michaelthef1rst/bikeshare-project-pdsnd-github/README.md

  - new_york_city.csv
  - washington.csv

-*The source data is not pushed to github.*
+> :exclamation: The source data is not pushed to github.

 ### Credits